-The proposed AI-aided OFDM receivers development process can be divided into two phases, training phase and working phase.
-The training phase is developed in Python based on TensorFlow, relying on the GPUs' powerful computing ability.
-OTA data captured by USRP-RIO is used to train the weights and biases of the deep neural network via back propagation algorithm.
-These parameters are stored into csv files after training and provided for the working phase.
-In the working phase, the forward propagation is implemented in C/C++ with the help of Intel MKL library on multi-core server, with the stored parameters in csv files as the initialization values of the weight matrices and bias vectors.
-Fig. \ref{WorkingAndTraining} (a) shows the architecture of the training phase.
-After the zero padding remove module, 128 effective subcarriers of pilot and data are saved.
-By separating their real part and imaginary part, 256 real inputs are ready for FC-DNN.
-And for ComNet, the received pilot divides local pilot to get LS channel estimation.
-Similarly, the input of ComNet is real form of LS channel estimation and data.
-Fig. \ref{WorkingAndTraining} (b) presents the overall data processing program diagram of the forward propagation on the multi-core server.
-In the multi-core GPP-based AI-aided OFDM receivers design, multi-threading technology is applied to process each module.
-To avoid the cost of context switching, each processing thread is bounded to a unique central processing unit (CPU) core with semaphore and spinlock as the synchronization mechanism.
-There are 11 threads in total in the implemented system.
+The proposed AI-aided OFDM receiver contain two phases: training and working.
+The training phase is realized in Python based on TensorFlow and powerful GPU.
+The back propagation algorithm is used to train the weights and biases of the DNN via OTA data captured by USRP-RIO.
+These parameters are saved as comma-separated value (csv) files after training and used for the working phase.
+In the working phase, the values of the weight matrices and bias vectors are initiated by the parameters in the csv files.
+Then, the forward propagation is performed in C/C++ with the help of Intel MKL library on the multi-core server.
+Fig. \ref{WorkingAndTraining}(a) shows the architecture of the training phase.
+After the zero padding removal module, 128 effective subcarriers of pilot and data are saved.
+A total of 256 real inputs are prepared for FC-DNN through the separation of their real and imaginary parts.
+For ComNet, the received pilot divides the local pilot to obtain LS CE.
+Similarly, the input of ComNet is real form of LS CE and data.
+Fig. \ref{WorkingAndTraining}(b) presents the overall data processing program diagram of the forward propagation on the multi-core server.
+Multi-threading technology is applied in the multi-core GPP-based AI-aided OFDM receiver design to process each module.
+Each processing thread is bounded to a unique central processing unit core with semaphore and spinlock as the synchronization mechanism to avoid the cost of context switching.
+A total of 11 threads are in the implemented system.
 The main thread is in charge of scheduling the other threads.
-A UDP receiving thread is used to collect demodulated data from USRP-RIO.
-Eight AI detection (FC-DNN, ComNet) threads run in parallel, where the matrix manipulation in forward propagation is realized based on Intel MKL Library.
-After detection, one UDP sending thread is used to pack the video stream and send to display.
+A UDP receiving thread is used to collect the demodulated data from USRP-RIO.
+Eight AI detection (FC-DNN and ComNet) threads run in parallel, where the matrix manipulation in the forward propagation is realized based on the Intel MKL Library.
+After detection, one UDP transmitting thread is used to pack the video stream and send to display.